dvingerh/genshin-audio-exporter/README.md

 ### Notes

-When exporting has started, the program will create a directory named `libs` and `processing`.
+When exporting has started, the program will create two directories named `libs` and `processing`.
 Do not remove or modify the contents of these directories as they are needed during the export process.
-The directories will be deleted automatically when the program is closed.
+They will be deleted automatically when the program is closed.

 All previously exported audio files in the output directory *will be overwritten* when the same audio files are being exported again.